-This research aims to identify new drug combinations that are more effective and may improve survival for patients with HGGs.
-And by using treatments that are already approved and used in clinical practice, this process will be dramatically sped up.
+This research will help identify new drug combinations that are more effective and may improve survival for patients with HGGs.